Wishing you knew more about Aboriginal culture? Search no more.

 The High Court's Mabo ruling

 The High Court took 10 years to decide.
-On 3rd June 1992 it ruled that
+On 3rd June 1992 it ruled in Mabo v.
+Queensland (No. 2) that

-- The Crown had acquired a title to the land of Australia (meaning Australia as a land had been claimed by the Crown to belong to the white people).
-This title could not be challenged in court.
+- the Crown had acquired a title to the land of Australia (meaning Australia as a land had been claimed by the Crown to belong to non-Aboriginal people).
+This title could not be challenged in court;

 Native title is extinguished through freehold or land leases, but native title continues to exist on Aboriginal reserves, vacant Crown land, stock routes and national parks, but only if the local system of traditional law recognises present owners or managers .
 If native title was extinguished Aboriginal people have to be compensated.